What is the Pacific Northwest Trail?

 How many people hike the Pacific Northwest Trail?

 The popularity of "thru-hiking"—hiking the entire trail in a season—has grown in recent years.
 We estimate that between 40-50 people completed the 1,200-mile journey in 2015.
+In 2017, approximately 100 adventurous hikers attempted end-to-end treks.
 Visit our Long Distance Hiking page for more information on thru-hiking.

-Many more people visit for shorter trips on the trail, either as "section hikers" who complete all 1,200 miles over multiple years, or as day or overnight hikers on just a part of the trail.
+Many more people visit the PNT for shorter trips, either as "section hikers" who complete all 1,200 miles over multiple years, or as day or overnight hikers on a shorter portion of the trail.
 For day-hike suggestions, visit our Every Day Hikes page.

 Some popular destinations along the trail draw millions of people each year.
-Some remote sections of the trail are walked by only a few people - our thru-hikers.
+White other remote sections are visited by only a hardy few.

 What is the season for hiking the Pacific Northwest Trail?
 How long does it take?